phantasma-io-archive/Poltergeist/README.md

 </p>

 # Poltergeist
-- Bundles both NEO and Phantasma wallets to facilitate easy bi-drectional chain swapping of tokens.
+- Bundles NEO, Ethereum and Phantasma wallets to facilitate easy bi-drectional chain swapping of tokens.
 - Features an intuitive, fun, retro, arcade User Experience.
 - Simple but so very powerful and damn fast!